-FDS 2
+04.02 FDS 2

 The HRR of fixed ignition sources, transient combustibles, and small oil fires is generally insufficient to create damaging HGL conditions in the area under evaluation.
 For these scenarios the HRR contribution from secondary combustibles is needed to reach FDS 2.
-The combined HRR profile for various ignition source/cable tray configurations can be determined from table in Attachment 8.
-The total HRR of combustible liquid fires in combination with fires in vertical stacks of horizontal cable trays can be determined by summing the HRR of the combustible liquid fire from Attachment 5 (and the HRR of the cable trays from Figures C.01 or C.02 in Attachment 8.
+The combined HRR profile for various ignition source/cable tray configurations can be determined from table/plot set C in Attachment 8.
+The total HRR of combustible liquid fires in combination with fires in vertical stacks of horizontal cable trays can be determined by summing the HRR of the combustible liquid fire from Attachment 5 (or Figures A.02 to A.04 in Attachment 8 for confined pool fires and Figures A.08 to A,10 in Attachment 8 for unconfined spill fires) and the HRR of the cable trays from Figures C.01 or C.02 in Attachment 8.

-The tables/plots in set C in Attachment 8 assume that the first cable tray above ignit, the fire spreads among the exposed cable trays following the general rules for fire spread within a stack of cable trays.
+The tables/plots in set C in Attachment 8 assume that the first cable tray above the ignition source ignites in one min, and the fire spreads among the exposed cable trays following the general rules for fire spread within a stack of cable trays.
 Once a cable tray has ignited, all cables in that tray are assumed to be fire damaged with no additional time delay.
-Assuming that the first cable tray in a stack of horizontal cable trays is within the of a given fire ignition source, the damage times of targets in the trays within the stack are as follows:
+Assuming that the first cable tray in a stack of horizontal cable trays is within the ZOI of a given fire ignition source, the damage times of targets in the trays within the stack are as follows:

-Damage time for targets in the first tray is determined from the vertical ZOI tables and plots in set in Attachment 8.
+Damage time for targets in the first tray is determined from the vertical ZOI tables and plots in set D in Attachment 8.

 Targets in the second tray are damaged 4 minutes after damage to the first tray.